In principle I should have always been fond of standard barefoot sandals, given my generally barefoot lifestyle.

 Traditional ‘barefoot sandals’, definitely very ‘bare’ and more akin to foot decoration.

-However, on the few occasions I’ve worn the ones I had, I wasn’t really that ‘taken’ with them.
+However, on the few occasions I’ve worn these particular ones, I’ve not really been that ‘taken’ with them.
 Since the ‘strap’ was quite a thin piece of string, no matter how tight I tied them, the knot slowly worked its way down to the ankle.
 This means I kept losing tension in the over-foot bit, so they continually felt ‘loose’ and like they were about to fall off.
 As they’re crocheted, they got dirty rather too quickly – this shouldn’t be so much of a problem but as they were quite thin and fragile, they were quite difficult to clean.
-Finally, the trouble with most barefoot sandals to be fair, and these in particular, is that it was blindingly obvious they’re just a piece of fabric and I really am barefoot – they wouldn’t fool anyone who takes more than a passing glance.
-This is fine for festivals, but not for walking through city streets in the UK.
-(Except in Sheffield, where no-one seemed to care one iota that I was completely barefoot when I had a wander last month.
-Maybe they’re just so used to seeing people like my friend Bea?!)
+Finally, the trouble with most barefoot sandals to be fair, and these in particular, is that it was blindingly obvious they’re just a piece of fabric, and I am really barefoot – they wouldn’t fool anyone who takes more than a passing glance.
+While they look great for barefoot beach weddings or hippie festivals, wearing them around town … looks a bit silly.

-Searching online, via Pinterest, didn’t bring anything up I liked, but then I had a chat with a friend who said that one of her friends (Mrs Blake’s Makes) might like the challenge, as long as I didn’t mind crochet again.
+Searching online, via Pinterest, didn’t bring anything up I liked, as they all seemed to be based around the same style.
+Then I had a chat with a friend who said that one of her friends (Mrs Blake’s Makes) might like the challenge, as long as I didn’t mind crochet again.
 After a few e-mails, and a tracing of my feet onto squared paper, she said she’d completed them.

 At the wedding reception in the country park – here seen with the long shorts rather than the full-length jeans.